AXL receptor tyrosine kinase

-Tyrosine-protein kinase receptor UFO is an enzyme that in humans is encoded by the AXL gene.
+Tyrosine-protein kinase receptor UFO is a protein that in human is encoded by the AXL gene.
 The gene was initially designated as UFO, in allusion to the unidentified function of this protein.
 However, in the years since its discovery, research into AXL's expression profile and mechanism has made it an increasingly attractive target, especially for cancer therapeutics.
 In recent years, AXL has emerged as a key facilitator of immune escape and drug-resistance by cancer cells, leading to aggressive and metastatic cancers.

 AXL is a cell surface receptor tyrosine kinase, part of the TAM family of kinases including TYRO3 and MERTK.

-Gene and protein structure
+Gene

 The Axl gene is evolutionarily conserved between vertebrate species.

+Human AXL is in close vicinity to the BCL3 oncogene, which is at 19q13.1-q13.2.
 This gene has two different alternatively spliced transcript variants.

+Structure

 The protein encoded by this gene is a member of the receptor tyrosine kinase subfamily.
 Although it is similar to other receptor tyrosine kinases, the Axl protein represents a unique structure of the extracellular region that juxtaposes IgL and FNIII repeats.

 The AXL protein is characterized by an extracellular structure consisting of two fibronectin type 3-like repeats and two immunoglobulin-like repeats along with its intracellular tyrosine kinase domain.

-AXL is in close vicinity to the BCL3 oncogene, which is at 19q13.1-q13.2.

 Function

-The AXL receptor transduces signals from the extracellular matrix into the cytoplasm by binding growth factors like vitamin K-dependent protein growth-arrest-specific gene 6 (GAS6).
-It is involved in the stimulation of cell proliferation and survival.
+The AXL receptor transduces signals from the extracellular matrix into the cytoplasm by binding growth factors like vitamin K-dependant protein growth-arrest-specific gene 6 (GAS6).
+It is involved in the stimulation of cell proliferation, migration, differentiation and survival.
+Activation of Axl leads to autophosphorylation of its intracellular domain.
 Proteolytic cleavage of the AXL extracellular domain by the metalloproteinases ADAM10 and ADAM17 can downregulate this signalling activity.

 Signalling pathways activated downstream of AXL include PI3K-AKT-mTOR, MEKERK, NF-κB, and JAK/STAT.

 This receptor can also mediate cell aggregation by homophilic binding.

 AXL protein is expressed in normal tissues, particularly in bone marrow stroma and myeloid cells, and in tumour cells and tumour vasculature.
 In cancer, AXL is expressed on the tumor cells as well as adjacent immune cells including dendritic cells, macrophages, and NK cells.

 Axl is an inhibitor of the innate immune response.
 The function of activated AXL in normal tissues includes the efficient clearance of apoptotic material and the dampening of TLR-dependent inflammatory responses and natural killer cell activity.

+Axl expression on dendritic cells has been shown to limit their maturation and functions by limiting cholesterol mobilization for the assembly of lipid nanodomains at the cell surface.